a-bentofreire/abeamer/README.md

-When an animated story is designed to be rendered in a remote machine, no software is required to install on the local machine, allowing video content providers, online shopping catalogs and many other businesses to provide a tool for their users to add text, images, and special effects to their images or videos by just using the web browser and then [teleport](https://a-bentofreire.github.io/abeamer-docs/end-user/versions/latest/en/site/teleporter/)
+When an animated story is designed to be rendered in a remote machine, no software is required to install on the local machine, allowing video hosting services, ad network, e-commerce companies many other businesses to provide a tool for their users to add text, images, and special effects to their images or videos by just using the web browser and then [teleport](https://a-bentofreire.github.io/abeamer-docs/end-user/versions/latest/en/site/teleporter/)